septentrio-gnss/mosaicHAT/README.md

 ### Antennas

-// mosaic-X5 is single antenna but.. explain more
+As mentioned before, mosaic-X5 is a single antenna module.
+Second antenna is preliinary included for possible future modules.
+Only first antenna (ANT1) is needed for the function of mosaicHAT.

 Following is the antennas part in schematic.